 The Charterhouse of Pavia came as a shock to this first time visitor who had not expected to find exuberant architecture in these rather drab surroundings.

 The effect was so overwhelming I completely forgot to notice the frescoes and stained glass window in the church, just as I did not sign up for one of the guided walks around the cloister gardens.
-We did manage to take a peek view of one of the enclosures with open arcades running along the inner walls of the buildings, but then a sinister looking monk gave me the look indicating that we were trespassing.
+We did manage to take a peek view of one of the enclosures with open arcades running along the inner walls of the buildings, but then a sinister looking monk gave me a look indicating that we were trespassing.

-Still, I was happy with the front of the church and a cursory knowledge of the 600 year history of this charterhouse which is probably not the one made famous in a novel Stendhal in 1839 even though there are more than phonetic affinities between Parma and Pavia.
+Still, I was happy with the front of the church and a cursory knowledge of the 600 year history of this charterhouse, which is probably not the one made famous in a novel Stendhal in 1839, even though there are more than phonetic affinities between Parma and Pavia.

 Still, the Charterhouse of Pavia has played other roles in world history.
-On August 13, 1946, the paper Reading Eagle reported that the ‘body of Mussolini had been found in trunk at Pavia monastery’.
+On August 13, 1946, the paper Reading Eagle reported that the ‘body of Mussolini had been found in a trunk at Pavia monastery’.
 The badly battered body of the fascist leader had been displayed in the Milan square before it was buried in an unmarked grave.
 From there it was exhumed by grave robbers identifying themselves as democratic fascists.
 Apparently the body was kept hidden in a trunk in the Charterhouse of Pavia for four months, before it was rediscovered by the police and two monks were arrested.
 The ensuing scandal closed the monastery for three years.